Let's Make Love: Reception

 Appraisals at the time were mixed.
-The New York Times reviewer wrote that the film was slow going, that Marilyn Monroe looked "untidy", that throughout the film she is "fumbling with things in the sidelines...", and that Montand's accent was so heavy it was not charming, just hard to understand.
+The New York Times reviewer wrote that the film was slow going, that Monroe looked "untidy", that throughout the film she is "fumbling with things in the sidelines...", and that Montand's accent was so heavy it was not charming, just hard to understand.
 The direction and script were criticized for not allowing Montand the opportunity to use his Gallic humor.
 The irony of having Bing Crosby and Gene Kelly brought in to give the pupil further lessons was noted.
 The direction was further criticized because Monroe's appearance had changed very noticeably during the halt in production and under Cukor the differences had been exacerbated by poor costume, hair and makeup decisions, and by poor direction of the musical numbers.
 Poor editing was blamed for parts of the film seeming disjointed and for the use of stand-ins being easily noticed.
 It was reported that Fox executives wanted some of the scenes completely refilmed, but Cukor ignored such requests.

 Variety stated that the film "has taken something not too original (the Cinderella theme) and dressed it up like new.
 Monroe is a delight...Yves Montand...gives a sock performance, full of heart and humour."
 The highlight of the film according to The New York Times was Milton Berle, who stole the show.

-Review aggregation website Rotten Tomatoes gives the film an approval rating of 69% based on 16 critics.
+Review aggregation website Rotten Tomatoes gives the film an approval rating of 60% based on 15 critics.

 Krasna said "it’s a very well-mounted picture of its kind.
 But, the gimmick that started it (genius is the word I mean when I say gimmick—gimmick is not a word to be sneered at) is Lancaster trying to sing, Lancaster getting all those laughs by dancing so lousy.
 The casting ruined it."

 Accolades and aftermath

 Let's Make Love received a nomination for Academy Award for Best Original Score for Lionel Newman and Earle H. Hagen and two BAFTA nominations for Best Film from any Source for George Cukor and for Best Foreign Actor (Montand).
 It also received a Golden Globe nomination for Best Picture Musical.

+Not long before she died in 1962, Monroe commented that the role of Amanda was the worst in her career.
+In her opinion, there was "no role...that you had to wrack your brain...there was nothing there with the writing" and that it had "been part of an old contract."
+Arthur Miller was also critical of the film, stating that despite his efforts to improve the script it was "like putting plaster on a peg leg."
+During an interview with David Letterman in 1988, Montand acknowledged his difficulties with the script and his problem speaking English, but said it was an honor to work alongside Monroe.